dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A42: DCE - Phase 2 - Initial Scaffolding Deployment Script
 # Date Created: C72
 # Author: AI Model
+# Updated on: C73 (Flesh out script with full placeholder content)

 - **Key/Value for A0:**
 - **Description:** Contains a Node.js script that, when executed, creates the file and directory structure for the Phase 2 Parallel Co-Pilot panel.